Nasopharyngeal carcinoma: Treatment

-NPC can be treated by surgery, by chemotherapy, or by radiotherapy.
+NPC can be treated by surgery, by chemotherapy, radiotherapy, or by immunotherapy.
 There are different forms of radiation therapy, including 3D conformal radiation therapy, intensity-modulated radiation therapy, particle beam therapy and brachytherapy, which are commonly used in the treatments of cancers of the head and neck.
 The expression of EBV latent proteins within undifferentiated nasopharyngeal carcinoma can be potentially exploited for immune-based therapies.
 Generally, there are three different types or treatment methods that can be used for patients with nasopharyngeal carcinoma.
 These three treatments are radiation therapy, chemotherapy, and surgery.
 Although there are currently three treatment methods, there are clinical trials taking place that may develop more effective treatments for NPC.
 A clinical trial is research study that works to develop new treatment techniques or to gain more information about or improve current methods.
 If an effective treatment comes out of the clinical trial, then this method may become a new standard treatment method.
 During the course of, or following, treatment, tests may be done in order to determine if the treatment is working, or if treatment needs to be dropped or changed.
-Tests that are done after treatment to determine the condition of patient after completing treatment are called follow-up tests and tell the doctor if the patients condition has changed or if the cancer has come back.
+Tests that are done after treatment to determine the condition of patient after completing treatment are called follow-up tests and tell the doctor if the patient's condition has changed or if the cancer has come back.